 He also might get a bicycle because he would love to ride around Bangkok.
 Back home the longest trip he has ridden is around 800 miles in nine days.

 Gideon liked Asia Exchange because of the clear website that was easy to follow and use.
-He is also very satisfied with the customer service he got already before the trip.
+He is also very satisfied with the Student Support Service he got already before the trip.

 “I applied to a couple of online study abroad programs.
 The reason I chose AE is because the U.S representative was extremely willing to help.
 When I send an email I got an answer back right away!
 It was just an awesome customer service experience.”